SMJNayeem/aws-vpc-controller/README.md

 # AWS VPC Controller

-This project implements a simple Kubernetes controller for managing AWS Virtual Private Clouds (VPCs) using the Operator pattern.
-It is built using the Kubebuilder framework and allows you to create, update, and delete AWS VPCs directly through Kubernetes Custom Resources.
+This project builds an AWS VPC controller using the Kubernetes Operator pattern.
+The controller's primary function is to create, update, and delete AWS VPCs directly through Kubernetes Custom Resources (CRs).
+This documentation provides a detailed overview of how Kubernetes, controllers, Custom Resource Definitions (CRDs), and other technical concepts play a role in the project.

 ## Table of Contents